Getting a home inspection is a big step, and usually means that you are almost ready to purchase a home!

 Here is everything you need to know about your inspection!

-As the home buyer, it is recommended that you attend the inspection if you can, and walk through the home with the inspector.
+As the home buyer, it is recommended that you attend the inspection if you can, and walk through the home at some point with the inspector.

 This is so that you can ask questions and learn about elements of the home.